APGAR Score of 7: Is It Normal?

 APGAR Score Calculator

-If you want more detail about your baby’s APGAR score, these questions are worth asking:
+If you want more detail about your baby’s APGAR score, these are worth asking:

 1. Which specific categories did the baby lose points in?